Wednesday, May 24, 2006

 It's looking like the Evil side will win,

-so on the edge
+so on the edge of every seat,

 from the moment that the whole thing begins